pariskwsto/modal-window-ui-component/README.md

 - [License](#license)
 - [Support](#support)

-A customizable and reusable modal window UI component built with HTML, CSS, and JavaScript.
-This component can be easily integrated into any project and customized to fit your specific design needs.

 ## Features

-- Responsive design
+- Responsive Design
-- User-friendly interface
+- User-Friendly Interface
-- Easy to implement and use
+- Easy Integration

 ## Getting Started

-1. Clone or download the repository
+1. Clone or download the repository.
-2. Open the index.html file in your browser
+2. Open the `index.html` file in your preferred browser.
-3. Integrate the component into your project by including the CSS and JavaScript files
+3. Integrate the component into your project by including the CSS and JavaScript files.
-4. Customize the appearance of the modal window to fit your design needs
+4. Customize the appearance and behavior of the modal window to suit your design preferences.

 ## Technologies Used